Small group tour of Eastern and Central Australia

 We pause at Barcaldine as this small group tour continues North.
 Barcaldine is home to the Tree of Knowledge, which marks the birth of the labour movement in Australia .
 The tree grew outside the Railway Station for around 180 years until 2006, when sadly, it was poisoned by an unknown culprit.
 Today, the famous tree has been preserved and placed under an award-winning structure that gives the illusion of a canopy over the Tree.

 We continue onto Longreach, where we overnight.
-This afternoon we visit the Stockman’s hall of fame, a with a of Longreach and a light show visit to the Qantas founder’s museum.
+This afternoon we visit the Stockman’s hall of fame, a escorted tour with a local guide of Longreach and a light show visit to the Qantas founder’s museum.
 Longreach was one of the founding centres for Qantas, technically QANTAS was founded in Winton.

 We visit the North Gregory Hotel, known as the ‘Queen of the Outback ‘, which has an impressive history.
 The first public performance of ‘Waltzing Matilda’ was here on April 6, 1895 (the story of which is told at the Waltzin’ Matilda centre , the world’s only museum dedicated to a song) and in the 1920s clandestine meetings helped launch a little airline known as QANTAS …